szaumoor/ZSTweaks/ZSTweaks/README.md

 I've always liked this sword conceptually and it's introduced into the game in a very cool way.
 This makes this short sword another +3 weapon, and additionally improved in the following ways:

-- Critical hits inflicts 2d4 extra piercing damage
+- Critical hits inflict 2d4 extra piercing damage
 - Bleeding per hit improved to 1d2 from 1

 Note that this will make the encounter relatively more difficult, obviously.
 Protect your mages, Neera will likely be targeted.
 And promptly chunked.